cake-build/website/input/docs/writing-builds/tools/installing-tools.md

 The [#tool pre-processor directive] for [Cake .NET Tool] can be used to automatically download a tool and install it in the `tools` folder.

 :::{.alert .alert-info}
-Out of the box NuGet and .NET Tools (since Cake 1.1) are supported as provider.
+Out of the box, NuGet and .NET Tools (since Cake 1.1) are supported as providers.
 More providers are available through [Modules](/extensions/).
 :::